skywind3000/vim-quickui/README.md

 ## Who Am I ?

-My name is Lin Wei, an open source believer and vim enthusiast.
-I started learning programming in early 1990s.
-Borland's Turbo Pascal/C++ was the most popular IDE at that time and I really enjoyed the old days, back home from school, powered on my computer, started Turbo c++ 3.1 and studied how to make a game in MS-DOS.
+My name is Lin Wei, and I am a strong advocate of open source and a passionate vim user.
+I embarked on my programming journey in the early 1990s.
+During that time, Borland’s Turbo Pascal/C++ served as the prevailing IDE, and I fondly reminisce about those days.
+After returning home from school, I would eagerly power on my computer, launch Turbo C++ 3.1, and delve into the world of creating games in MS-DOS.

 I even imitated Turbo C++ and made my own editor when I moved to Watcom C++: